Philip Webb: Biography

 Born in Oxford, Webb studied at Aynho in Northamptonshire and was then articled to firms of builder-architects in Wolverhampton and Reading, Berkshire.
 He then moved to London where he eventually became a junior assistant to the architect George Edmund Street.
-While there he met William Morris in 1856 and then started his own practice in 1858.
+While there he met William Morris in 1856 where he taught him the basics of construction.
+He would start his own practice in 1858.

 He is particularly noted as the designer of the Red House at Bexleyheath, south-east London in 1859 for William Morris, and – towards the end of his career – the house Standen (near East Grinstead in West Sussex).
 These were among several works in his favoured niche: country houses.
 A Greater London Council blue plaque commemorates both Webb and Morris at the Red House.